Child deaths from abuse and neglect

 Research has consistently found that the youngest children are the most vulnerable to abuse- and neglect-related deaths.
-For example, a large-scale population-based study conducted in the United Kingdom from 1993-96 determined that abuse was the main cause in 6% of child deaths, and a secondary cause in 6-8% of cases examined (Frederick et al., 2013).
-Recent data collection found that 73.9% of child deaths from abuse and neglect in the US were in children younger than 3 years of age, with the rate mostly decreasing with age.
-The rate of children who died under the age of 1 was 18.09 per 100,000 children compared to 6.58 per 100,000 children aged 1 at the time of their death (US Department of Health and Human Services, 2015).
+For example, a large-scale, population-based study conducted in the United Kingdom from 1993-96 determined that abuse was the main cause in 6% of child deaths, and a secondary cause in 6-8% of cases examined (Frederick et al., 2013).
+Recent data collection found that 74.8% of child deaths from abuse and neglect in the USA were in children younger than 3 years of age, with the rate mostly decreasing with age.
+The rate of children who died under the age of 1 was 20.91 per 100,000 children compared to 6.38 per 100,000 children aged 1 at the time of their death (US Department of Health and Human Services, 2017).

 What information is available in Australia?

-The Australian Institute of Criminology reported that across the period 2010-12, approximately 12% (61) of all homicides were children and young people under 17 years of age.
+The Australian Institute of Criminology reported that across the period 2010-12, approximately 12% (n = 61) of all homicides were children and young people under 17 years of age.
 During the same period, 34 domestic homicides were sub-classified as filicides (death of a child or infant under the age of 1 attributed to a parent or step-parent) (Bryant & Cussen, 2015).

-The Australian and New Zealand Child Death Review and Prevention Group (Review and Prevention Group) was established with the aim of developing national and international comparable child death statistics, and to better understand and prevent child deaths.
-The Review and Prevention Group had their inaugural meeting in 2005.
-Data prepared for the most recent meeting held in 2012 was reported in the 2013-14 Queensland Child and Family Commission's annual report.
+The Australian and New Zealand Child Death Review and Prevention Group (Review and Prevention Group) was established in 2005 with the aim of developing national and international comparable child death statistics, and to better understand and prevent child deaths.
+In 2015-16, the South Australian Child Death and Serious Injury Review Committee (CDSIRC) was appointed chair of the Review and Prevention Group for a three-year term.
+This change was met with a renewed commitment by the Committee to focus on the comparative analysis of child deaths (CDSIRC, 2016).

 Under-reporting of child death and injury due to maltreatment

-Research has demonstrated that because routine data are collected for different reasons (Stone et al., 1999), individual databases are likely to under-represent the numbers of fatal child maltreatment cases (Palusci, Wirtz, & Covington, 2010; Schnitzer, Gulino, & Yuan, 2013; Sheldon-Sherman, Wilson, & Smith, 2013).
-In order for the cause of death recorded on a death certificate to be attributed to assault or child maltreatment, a doctor or coroner must ascertain either assault or child maltreatment as the underlying cause.
-If there is any uncertainty about the intent of the cause of death then, according to the requirements of the International Classification of Diseases, the death must be assigned to an "accidental cause".
-This is likely to result in an underestimation of the true magnitude of child maltreatment fatalities.
-Australian research using hospital morbidity data has shown that almost a third of children admitted to hospital with an unintentional injury are known to child protection authorities (McKenzie, Scott, Fraser, & Dunne, 2012) suggesting that a number of admissions likely to be associated with maltreatment are not recognised as such.
+Australian research using hospital morbidity data has shown that almost a third of children admitted to hospital with an unintentional injury2 are known to child protection authorities (McKenzie, Scott, Fraser, & Dunne, 2012), suggesting that a number of admissions likely to be associated with maltreatment are not recognised as such.
 The association between classifications of unintentional death and child maltreatment was the focus of US research that analysed the deaths of children under the age of 5 who died from a fatal injury during 1999-2007.
 Data analysis revealed that children who were referred to child protection for neglect prior to their death represented 82% of the 247 unintentional fatal injuries reported (Putnam-Hornstein, Cleves, Licht, & Needell, 2013).
 Under-recognition of maltreatment as a cause of injury is also likely to apply to data on child deaths.

 Which states and territories carry out child death reviews?